-- a.
+a.
 LTCC shall be constituted by CEMILAC for the Indigenization Agency.
-The LTCC shall have relevant stakeholders to assess & categorize the criticality of the Airborne Store to be indigenized. - b.
+The LTCC shall have relevant stakeholders to assess & categorize the criticality of the Airborne Store to be indigenized.

+- b.
 LTCC shall classify Airborne Stores as Critical and Non-Critical as per the following: - i.
-Critical: Airborne Store, whose malfunctioning may affect safety, reliability, maintainability, interchangeability and operational effectiveness is termed as a critical Airborne Store. - ii.
+Critical: Airborne Store, whose failure / malfunctioning endangers the safety of the air system / flight crew or results in aborting the mission is termed as a critical Airborne Store. - ii.
 Non-Critical: Airborne Store, which is not classified as critical, is termed as non-critical Airborne Store.

-12.5.1 CLEARANCE OF CRITICAL STORES
+12.5.1 Clearance of Critical Stores

-The Airborne Stores, identified as critical by the LTCC, shall follow the activities leading to clearance of the Airborne stores as per Part-2, Chapter 1 applicable to ab-initio development of Airborne Stores with QA coverage by DGAQA / QA agency of User Services.
+The Airborne Stores, identified as critical by the LTCC, shall broadly follow the activities leading to clearance of the Airborne stores as per Part-2, Chapter 1 applicable to ab-initio development of Airborne Stores with QA coverage by DGAQA / QA agency of User Services.
+This certification procedure can be suitably tailored in concurrence with TAA for its effective application for indigenously substituted airborne stores.